Dishing on food, friends and family

 Like many people, Batali and his wife, Susan Cahn, have been touched by MS. In 2011, Julie Gaines—who is married to Cahn’s cousin—was diagnosed with the disease.
 “Seeing Julie’s commitment to bring awareness to this disease, and understanding the struggle so many people with MS go through, has inspired me to support their research,” Batali said.

-In return, Gaines says frequent family dinners with Batali, other relatives and friends remind her how important food and family are in helping her cope with her disease.
+In return, Gaines says frequent family dinners with Batali, other relatives, and friends remind her how important food and family are in helping her cope with her disease.
 “I always go home feeling full of love, so to speak,” she says.
-“The sincerity and quality of the food sets the tone for a warm and supportive environment, and I take that very much to heart.”
+“The sincerity and quality of the food set the tone for a warm and supportive environment, and I take that very much to heart.”

 Seeing the glass half full

 Gaines and her husband, David Lenovitz, are the founders of Fishs Eddy, a quirky kitchenware store in the Flatiron district of New York City.
 And it was Gaines’ vision to address wellness in the context of food and family.
 So it was in Fishs Eddy, surrounded by shelves of unique dishware that lend a comfortable and homey air, that Gaines welcomed attendees to the Society event with Batali.